 Article 3 of Law no. 186 of 15 December 2014 "Provisions on the disclosure and repatriation of capital held abroad as well as for stepping up the fight against tax evasion.
-Provisions on self-laundering" also introduced the crime of self-laundering into the Italian legal system, which punishes "anyone who commits or aids and abets an offence committed with criminal intent, or uses, replaces and transfers, in economic, financial, entrepreneurial or speculative activities, any money, goods or other assets originating from a crime, in order to concretely prevent identifying the criminal origin thereof".
+Provisions on self-laundering" introduced, inter alia, the crime of self-laundering into the Italian legal system which punishes "anyone who commits or aids and abets an offence, uses, replaces and transfers, in economic, financial, entrepreneurial or speculative activities, any money, goods or other assets originating from a crime, in order to concretely prevent identifying the illegal origin thereof".

-&lt;sup>47 in implementation of Directive 2005/60/EC of 26 October 2005 and Directive 2006/70/EC of 1 August 2006.
+&lt;sup>49 In implementation of Directive 2005/60/EC of 26 October 2005 and Directive 2006/70/EC of 1 August 2006.